SebastianZug/Introduction_to_ROS2/ROS2_concepts.md

 > ros2 interface show sensor_msgs/msg/LaserScan
 ```

 > Which fields are contained in this message type?
+What is the purpose of the header?

 > __Exercise 2__: Use ros bag to record the messages of the turtle simulation.